1992 NSWRL season: Grand final

-The win enabled Brisbane captain Allan Langer, in his first year in the role, to hoist the Winfield Cup and ring the trophy and title back to Queensland.
+The win enabled Brisbane captain Allan Langer, in his first year in the role, to hoist the Winfield Cup and bring the trophy and title back to Queensland.
 As a result of his two-try performance, Langer also became the first Queenslander to be awarded the Clive Churchill Medal.
 Brisbane thus became the second non-New South Wales team to win the premiership after the Canberra Raiders’ previous victories in 1989 and 1990.

 Player statistics

 The following statistics are as of the conclusion of Round 22.